meganfung38/Sales_Agreement_DATACLEAN/README.md

 # Sales_Agreement_DATACLEAN

 **USAGE**
+- add_new_month(df)
+   - adds a new column representing the next month and propagates sales agreement dates as needed

 - same_left_right_date(df)
    - populates blank cells in between two cells that have the same sales agreement date